rousso1/scss-root-selectors/README.md

-#consass (Concise SASS)
-##A DRY, maintainable and scalable SCSS solution for styling large scale projects
+##Concise, DRY, maintainable and scalable SCSS solution for styling large scale projects — Edit

 ---
 ##The main problems with css at large scale apps: